CHURCHILL MANAGEMENT Corp Boosts Holdings in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

 Analyst Upgrades and Downgrades

-A number of research analysts recently issued reports on VRTX shares.
-StockNews.com started coverage on shares of Vertex Pharmaceuticals in a research report on Thursday.
-They set a “strong-buy” rating for the company.
+A number of equities research analysts have recently weighed in on VRTX shares.
+SVB Securities lowered their price target on shares of Vertex Pharmaceuticals from $374.00 to $365.00 in a research report on Wednesday, February 8th.
+Jefferies Financial Group cut shares of Vertex Pharmaceuticals from a “buy” rating to a “hold” rating and set a $340.00 price target for the company. in a research report on Monday, December 19th.
 Canaccord Genuity Group started coverage on shares of Vertex Pharmaceuticals in a research report on Wednesday, January 18th.
 They set a “hold” rating and a $311.00 price target for the company.
-SVB Leerink lowered their price target on shares of Vertex Pharmaceuticals from $374.00 to $365.00 and set an “outperform” rating for the company in a research report on Wednesday, February 8th.
-SVB Securities lowered their price target on shares of Vertex Pharmaceuticals from $374.00 to $365.00 in a research report on Wednesday, February 8th.
-Finally, Morgan Stanley lowered their price target on shares of Vertex Pharmaceuticals from $286.00 to $285.00 and set an “equal weight” rating for the company in a research report on Wednesday, February 8th.
+Barclays lifted their price target on shares of Vertex Pharmaceuticals from $313.00 to $342.00 and gave the company an “overweight” rating in a research report on Wednesday, February 8th.
+Finally, SVB Leerink lowered their price target on shares of Vertex Pharmaceuticals from $374.00 to $365.00 and set an “outperform” rating for the company in a research report on Wednesday, February 8th.
 Six equities research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company.
 According to data from MarketBeat.com, Vertex Pharmaceuticals currently has a consensus rating of “Moderate Buy” and an average target price of $327.10.

 About Vertex Pharmaceuticals